If you want to be successful in any business or project, including software development, risk management is of the utmost importance.

 Software engineering projects are quite risky.
 This is because they are quite complex, and technology is evolving at a very rapid rate.

 To ensure that your development team is able to carry out the project successfully, you need to integrate risk management into every phase of the software development life cycle.
+As already discussed, this involves continuous risk assessments throughout the project.

 You also need to make sure that your project manager is aware of the risks and constantly adapting to new information, which will let them pivot when it may be required.